 Virgin Birth Of Jesus

-If Jesus was not virginally conceived, then he was the natural child of either Mary’s marriage to Joseph or her infidelity.
+If Jesus was not virginally conceived, then he was the natural child of either Mary’s marriage to Joseph or her infidelity with another man.

-If either alternative is true, then Jesus was born with a sinful nature.
-If he was inherently sinful, then he was not God incarnate.
+If either of these alternatives is correct, then Jesus was born with an inherently sinful nature, which means he was not God incarnate.

 Bible Description

 The Bible does not describe precisely how Mary became pregnant.
-We only have the description she gave to Luke, the Gospel writer.
-Here is a summary of her narrative.
+We only have the description she gave to Luke, which he recorded in the first chapter of his Gospel.

-God sent the angel Gabriel to visit Mary.
-He said, “Greetings, you who are highly favored!
+God sent the angel Gabriel to visit Mary in Nazareth.
+Gabriel said, “Greetings, you who are highly favored!
 The Lord is with you.
-You will conceive and give birth to a son, and you are to call him Jesus.”
+You will soon conceive and give birth to a son who will be divine.
+You are to call him Jesus.”

-Mary responded by asking, “How will this be since I am a virgin?”
-Gabriel answered, “The Holy Spirit will come on you, and the power of the Most High will overshadow you.
-So the holy one to be born will be called the Son of God.”
+Mary asked him, “How will this be since I am a virgin?”
+Gabriel replied, “The Holy Spirit will come on you, and the power of the Most High will overshadow you.
+The holy one to be born will be the Son of God.”

-Mary answered, “I am the Lord’s servant.
+Mary responded, “I am the Lord’s servant.
 May your word to me be fulfilled.”
 Then Gabriel left her.

 Potential Explanations